codewithpandey/driver-drowsiness-detection/README.md

 I leave the testing for yawning to you, because I look funny while yawning 😂.

-## Our Hearts and Soul to the Cause ❤
+## Our Hearts and Souls to the Cause ❤